So....if you're on the site already, you won't need a hook

 So….now, as larger society has replaced actual human interaction with the online public square that takes place primarily on Instagram, so, too, has our community

-Let me restate that: the music, which is derived the combination of cultures that took place as a result of slavery, after a global pandemic in which each and every one of us experienced the loneliness of not being able to see each other and had to result to livestreams and Zoom calls for human synergy, has been reintegrated as a marketable commodity within Instagram and YouTube, instead of cultivating real performance spaces and community in real life.
+Let me restate that: the music, which is derived from the combination of cultures that took place as a result of slavery, after a global pandemic in which each and every one of us experienced the loneliness of not being able to see each other and had to result to livestreams and Zoom calls for human synergy, has been reintegrated as a marketable commodity within Instagram and YouTube, instead of cultivating real performance spaces and community in real life.
 That is where we find ourselves in 2023.

 More to be said after I’ve built some things.